-Autism Redefined - Harder to get Autism Diagnosis in 2013 as Revised Definition Goes into Effect
+Harder to get Autism Diagnosis After Revised Definition

 The proposed changes may affect the proportion of individuals who qualify for a diagnosis of autism spectrum disorder, according to preliminary data presented by Yale School of Medicine researchers at a meeting of the Icelandic Medical Association.